kadena-io/pact/docs/pacts.md

 An entity is currently an identity as a keypair for symmetric DH communications.
 Entities are intended to be highly-available, which means that a keypair must be replicated across local nodes, along with an entropy source.
 Messaging thus always "self-sends" to ensure replication.
+Note that for public entities must be made optional, as an effective indicator of public execution.

+Entities are currently hard-coded into `defpact` syntax.

 Considerations regarding disjointedness
 ---